The marijuana industry has always been surrounded by innovative strategies to get high, and this is especially true when it comes to making hash.

 Yes.
 It IS that simple.

 This is the most basic tool you might need to buy if you don’t have a hair straightener laying around.
-It’s available for $29.99 on Amazon.
-It comes with three temp settings and you should use the lowest one.
-Even at that setting it might be just a bit too hot for our needs, but it’ll get the job done for sure.
+It’s available for under $40 and it has the crucial digital temperature controls.

 Now we’re getting somewhere!
 This puppy has a built in temperature control that makes it super easy to dial in the exact temperature, plus you can play around with some different temps to see what works best.
 Some buds might extract better than others at different temps.